Here are the changes for the 2023 model year.

 This is the final year for police pursuit Chargers and Durangos; the Durango SSV was dropped.
 The remaining Hellcat Challengers have a manual transmission, but “it’s complicated.”

 The electric Charger will be built in Ontario.
 It appears there will be a smaller electric Challenger, too.
 We also have reason to believe there will be gasoline powered Chargers and Challengers, using the Hurricane twin-turbo straight six instead of Hemi V8s, with base 4xe powertrains.
 These may be made in a different factory, and the relationship would be like Wagoneer and Wagoneer S—except they might share more than their names.
-These are all due in 2024—possibly late in 2024.
+These are all due in late 2024 and early 2025 as 2025 models.

 Ram made some substantial upgrades across every vehicle other than the ProMaster, which gained many serious upgrades for 2022, and the ProMaster City, which is being dropped.